arjuns007/HackNu-2.0-team-quaranTEAM/README.md

 # HackNu-2.0-team-quaranTEAM
 DEVELOPED AMAZON ALEXA SKILLS WHICH HELPS USERS IN THE COVID-19 PANDEMIC.
-TECHNOLOGIES USED: JAVASCRIPT and NodeJS
+TECHNOLOGIES USED: JAVASCRIPT and JSON

+# How does a user access skill content?
+A user accesses content in a skill by asking Alexa to invoke the skill.
+Alexa is always ready to invoke new skills.
+When a user says the wake word, "Alexa," and speaks to an Alexa-enabled device, the device streams the speech to the Alexa service in the cloud.
+Alexa recognizes the speech, determines what the user wants, and then sends a request to invoke the skill that can fulfill the request.
+The Alexa service handles the speech recognition and natural language processing.
+Your skill runs as a service on a cloud platform.
+Alexa communicates with your skill by using a request-response mechanism over the HTTPS interface.
+When a user invokes an Alexa skill, your skill receives a POST request containing a JSON body.
+The request body contains the parameters necessary for your skill to understand the request, perform its logic, and then generate a response.

 # SKILLS
 1)quaranTeam CoronaVirus_Guidelines: ALEXA will give you WHO GUIDELINES on how to prevent CoronaVirus.
 2)quaranTeam CoronaVirus_FAQ's: ALEXA will respond to your FAQ's on CoronaVirus.